Magazine

 Marie Mas – Jewellery in motion

 Marie Mas designs pieces that truly come to life as they move across the skin.
-Her creations rely on innovative mechanisms and a highly contemporary interpretation of gemstones, where balance and movement are at the heart of the design.
+The creations rely on innovative mechanisms and a creative approach, putting balance and movement at the heart of the design.

 Mellerio – Parisian style rooted in heritage